Traveler arrested for assaulting attendant on flight from Mexico to LAX - NewsBreak

 Video from inside the plane shows a flight attendant walking away from the suspect, who runs up behind the victim and punches them in the back of the head before retreating to their seat.

-According to a witness on the plane, who works with CBS' station in San Diego, other passengers on the plane helped restrain the suspect until they landed at LAX.
+A witness on the plane revealed that other passengers helped restrain the suspect until they landed at LAX.

+Since the incident occurred in the air, LAX police are not involved in the investigation.

 An FBI spokesperson said that a federal complaint could be filed against the suspect as soon as Wednesday morning, as they're working to present the case to the United States Attorney General's Office.